Daet: Energy

+Communication

+Telecommunications in Daet is managed by the National Telecommunications Commission.
+There are three satellites of Smart, Globe and DITO.

+While postal mail services are run by the Philippine Postal Corporation.
+There is only one postal mail service office in Daet, which is located in Barangay Camambugan.

 Tourism

 Surfing and beaches

 Daet is a famous surfing and kiteboarding spot, as it has a long stretch of beach in Bagasbas.
 Because of the attention it has gotten from the local surfing community, the Philippine Department of Tourism turned it into a local accredited surfing spot.

 Aside from being a spot for surfing and kiteboarding, the Calaguas group of islands, in the jurisdiction of Vinzons, to its north has garnered attention from local and foreign tourists alike.
 The islands can be considered virgin as no resorts have been created there yet.